NorthChild/JavaScript-Graphed_Backgrounds/README.md

---- to make these codes work i m using a Processing library
+--- to test these codes work i m using p5.js

 # needs to be updated to be fully supperted by javascript ES6